premieroctet/next-crud/README.md

 You can add some criteria to your queries using the query params.
 Here is the list of the supported query params:

+#### select

-- `select`: a list of fields which will be retrieved to the model.
+A list of fields which will be retrieved to the model.
 You can select nested fields by just separating the fields with a `.`.
 Example:

 ```
 select=id,username,articles,articles.id